Fulton Bank Review: A Variety of Account Offerings from a Regional Bank

 One of Fulton Bank’s main strengths is the range of products it offers, including checking, savings and money market accounts, CDs, IRAs, investment options and loans.

 Fulton Bank has more than 200 branches in is five-state service area, so most customers in those states should have no problem accessing one.
 Automated account information is available 24/7, 365 days a year, through its website and mobile app.
 Customer service reps are available six days a week: Monday through Friday from 7 a.m to 8 p.m EST and Saturday from 8 a.m. to 3 p.m.
 EST.

 Fulton Bank provides customers with access to all necessary basic banking accounts and services, making it a one-stop shop for customers in its service area.

 |Fulton Bank||Regional customers needing branch assistance in Delaware, Maryland, New Jersey, Virginia and Pennsylvania|

 Fulton Bank vs. Chase Bank

-Chase Bank has a decided edge over Fulton Bank when it comes to branches and service area, with over 4,700 branches located nationwide.
+Chase Bank has a decided edge over Fulton Bank when it comes to branches and service area, with more than 4,700 branches located nationwide.
 Fulton Bank has the edge on rates.
-Although Fulton Bank’s APYs are low, its rates still exceed most APYs at Chase Bank, particularly when it comes to CDs.
+Although Fulton Bank’s APYs are low, they still exceed most APYs at Chase Bank, particularly when it comes to CDs.